 The Ravitch is often referred to as the “open” procedure, as it more invasive than the Nuss.
 Instead of inserting a bar like the Nuss procedure, the sternum is fractured and pulled forward to the front of the chest wall.
 A metal plate attached with screws are put into place, keeping the newly moved sternum in place for the future.

 For those that don’t qualify for surgery, there are some techniques that will help you reduce the appearance of pectus excavatum, but it will never go away fully.
 In my experience, these options can be broken down into three elements.

 Physical exercise is at the top of this list, because I think it has the most impact on both the mental and physical state of someone with pectus.
 Not only are you going to feel better, and have more energy, you’re going to look better too.
 For someone that’s been struggling with their look, these small changes can add up to the biggest difference over time.
-If you’re new to fitness, I’ve put together a comprehensive workout guide that will guide you through the entire process of looking and feeling better.
+If you’re new to fitness, I’ve put together a home exercise guide that will guide you through the entire process of looking and feeling better.

 Posture and stretching

 Another “easy” thing that you can start practicing right away is forming better posture throughout the day.
 Those with pectus often shrug their shoulders forward in order to hide their chest, but in reality, this only makes the problem worse.
 By focusing on sitting up straight, and forcing your shoulders backwards while sitting and walking, you’ll start pushing your body into its normal position.

 After doing this for a while, I had multiple people say that I looked taller.
 If you can find a photo of you from the side that you didn’t know was being taken, you’ll often discover *how bad* your posture really is.